The Singularity Is Near: Genetics, nanotechnology and robotics (AI)

-The Singularity
+The singularity

-Kurzweil touches on the history of the Singularity concept, tracing it back to John von Neumann in the 1950s and I. J. Good in the 1960s.
-He compares his Singularity to that of a mathematical or astrophysical singularity.
-While his ideas of a Singularity is not actually infinite, he says it looks that way from any limited perspective.
+Kurzweil touches on the history of the singularity concept, tracing it back to John von Neumann in the 1950s and I. J. Good in the 1960s.
+He compares his singularity to that of a mathematical or astrophysical singularity.
+While his ideas of a singularity is not actually infinite, he says it looks that way from any limited perspective.

-During the Singularity, Kurzweil predicts that "human life will be irreversibly transformed" and that humans will transcend the "limitations of our biological bodies and brain".
-He looks beyond the Singularity to say that "the intelligence that will emerge will continue to represent the human civilization."
-Further, he feels that "future machines will be human, even if they are not biological".
+During the singularity, Kurzweil predicts that "human life will be irreversibly transformed" and that humans will transcend the "limitations of our biological bodies and brain".
+He looks beyond the singularity to say that "the intelligence that will emerge will continue to represent the human civilization."
+Further, he feels that "future machines will be human-like, even if they are not biological".

-Kurzweil claims once nonbiological intelligence predominates the nature of human life will be radically altered: there will be radical changes in how humans learn, work, play, and wage war.
+Kurzweil claims once nonbiological intelligence predominates the nature of human life will be radically altered: there will be radical changes in how humans learn, work and play.
 Kurzweil envisions nanobots which allow people to eat whatever they want while remaining thin and fit, provide copious energy, fight off infections or cancer, replace organs and augment their brains.
 Eventually people's bodies will contain so much augmentation they'll be able to alter their "physical manifestation at will".

 Kurzweil says the law of accelerating returns suggests that once a civilization develops primitive mechanical technologies, it is only a few centuries before they achieve everything outlined in the book, at which point it will start expanding outward, saturating the universe with intelligence.
 Since people have found no evidence of other civilizations, Kurzweil believes humans are likely alone in the universe.
 Thus Kurzweil concludes it is humanity's destiny to do the saturating, enlisting all matter and energy in the process.

 As for individual identities during these radical changes, Kurzweil suggests people think of themselves as an evolving pattern rather than a specific collection of molecules.
 Kurzweil says evolution moves towards "greater complexity, greater elegance, greater knowledge, greater intelligence, greater beauty, greater creativity, and greater levels of subtle attributes such as love".
 He says that these attributes, in the limit, are generally used to describe God.
 That means, he continues, that evolution is moving towards a conception of God and that the transition away from biological roots is in fact a spiritual undertaking.